Andrea E. Evans, Ph.D., Professor, Interim Dean

 Students complete supervised field-based activities at these partner sites to develop a practical skill set and gain a deeper awareness of the knowledge, skills, and dispositions required of a practicing professional in the field.
-All field-based experiences are conducted under the supervision of a fully certified professional at the field site and a university supervisor.
+All field-based experiences are conducted under the supervision of a licensed teacher at the field site and a university supervisor.
 The student is evaluated by both.

 Office of Clinical Experiences and Student Teaching (CEST)

-Field-based clinical and student teaching experiences support the development of knowledge, skills, and dispositions future educators require to educate diverse student populations.
+Clinical and student teaching experiences support the development of knowledge, skills, and dispositions future teachers require to educate diverse student populations.
 These are managed, assigned, supervised, and evaluated through the CEST Office.
-Design, implementation, and evaluation of clinical experiences are done in collaboration with faculty, staff, and school-based partners to provide optimum opportunities for the growth and development of candidates.
+Design, implementation, and evaluation of field experiences are done in collaboration with faculty, staff, and school-based partners to provide optimum opportunities for the growth and development of candidates.
 Illinois state law requires those seeking an Illinois Initial Professional Educator License to complete field-based experiences which include student teaching.
 These must be completed while enrolled in a State Approved Program under the direct supervision of teacher holding the appropriate teaching certificate/license and a university supervisor.

 All field-based experiences are components of university courses and are completed at field sites selected solely by the university.
 One or more placements will be in diverse and/or urban settings.
 Field sites are selected to assure compliance with CAEP Standards, Illinois State Law, School District/School policies, procedures, and regulations, and NEIU policies and procedures.
 Processes or procedures may be altered in response to changes made by any of the aforementioned.

 All clinical and student teaching experiences include a field-based component and university-based coursework and/ or a seminar.
 In addition, concurrent registration in other courses may be required.
-Students must successfully demonstrate success in the field and with seminar and classroom components of the course to successfully complete the course.
+Students must demonstrate success in the field and with seminar and classroom course components.
 A candidate, who is successful in one, but not the other, will be unable to successfully complete the course, without exception.